Luke Kuechly: 2013: Defensive Player of the Year

-2014 season
+2014

 During the season opener against the Tampa Bay Buccaneers, Kuechly recorded nine tackles, a sack, a forced fumble, and had a tipped pass that led to an interception.
 In a Week 2 game against the Detroit Lions, Kuechly recorded 11 tackles and two pass deflections en route to a 24–7 victory.
 During the Panthers Week 5 victory over the Chicago Bears, Kuechly was credited with 15 tackles without a missed tackle and allowed only 47 yards on nine receptions in coverage.
 Through the first five games of the season, Pro Football Focus has rated Kuechly as the best inside linebacker in the NFL.
 During Week 7 against the Green Bay Packers on October 19, 2014, Kuechly was ejected for making inadvertent contact with an official; while trying to break free of a pile, Kuechly was grabbed from behind by an official.
 Not knowing it was an official, Kuechly swung his arm, resulting in his ejection.
 The NFL later determined that Kuechly should not have been ejected.
 Kuechly finished the regular season, leading the NFL in tackles with 153, along with three sacks, one interception, one forced fumble, and a career-high 12 pass deflections.
 He was voted to the Pro Bowl and was also selected to the NFL All-Pro First-team for the second consecutive season.
 He also won the Butkus Award for the second time, joining Von Miller and Patrick Willis as the only players to win the award in both college and in the NFL.

 During the Panthers 27–16 Wild Card Round victory over the Arizona Cardinals, Kuechly made three defensive stops, 10 tackles, one interception, and two pass defenses, one of which he tipped directly to Tre Boston for another interception.
 During the Panthers' Divisional Round loss to the Seattle Seahawks, Kuechly was credited with eight total tackles (two solo and six assisted).
 He was ranked 14th by his fellow players on the NFL Top 100 Players of 2015.